 4 – Do Get a Transportation App

-While we don’t recommend a particular one, a Walt Disney World transportation app may help you to keep your travel arrangements straight and inform you of choices you haven’t considered.
+While we don’t recommend a particular one, a Walt Disney World transportation app may help you to keep your travel arrangements straight and inform you of the choices you haven’t considered.
 For example, most people park-hopping from Epcot to Hollywood Studios may simply take the bus.
-However, if you’re wandering around the World Showcase, then your app will advise you to catch a boat to Hollywood Studios at the International Gateway.
+However, if you’re wandering around the World Showcase, then your app will advise you to hop on the Disney Skyliner at the International Gateway.
 Not only will the trip be shorter, but you’ll also cut down on unnecessary walking and waiting.
 Remember that not all apps are created equal, so look at reviews before using them and check to ensure that they are updated frequently.

 3 – Don’t Expect to Get Directly to a Park From Disney Springs